Youzhou (ancient China)

-(In the late Han dynasty period, 189 CE).

 History

 Prehistory

 The Drum Tower at Beizhen, Jinzhou, Liaoning, with the inscription "Stronghold of Youzhou".
 Beizhen was part of You Prefecture during the Han dynasty, when it was the size of a province.

 According to several ancient texts from the Warring States period (475–221 BC), You was one of the Nine Provinces of ancient China.
 Ancient Chinese histories use the Nine Provinces to describe the geographic division of China during the two earliest Chinese dynasties, the Xia (2070–1600 BC) and the Shang (1600–1046 BC).
 The "Book of Xia" in the Classic of History from the earlier Spring and Autumn period (771–476 BC) states that Yu the Great, founder of the Xia dynasty, divided China into Nine Provinces—Jizhou, Yanzhou, Qingzhou, Xuzhou, Yangzhou, Jingzhou, Yuzhou, Liangzhou and Yongzhou—and does not mention Youzhou as one of the nine.
 But the Erya from about the third century BC includes Youzhou and Yingzhou instead of Qingzhou and Liangzhou; the Lü's Annals of the Spring and Autumn Annals, compiled in 239 BC, includes Youzhou instead of Liangzhou; and the Rites of Zhou from the middle of the second century BC includes Youzhou and Bingzhou in place of Xuzhou and Liangzhou.

 Subsequent texts describe as Youzhou as one of the Twelve Provinces of Ancient China.
 Sima Qian in the Records of the Grand Historian, written from 109 to 91 BC explains that Shun, sovereign who relinquished power to Yu the Great, felt the domain in north was too vast and created three new prefectures including Youzhou from Yanzhou.
 The Book of Han, completed in AD 111, also lists Youzhou as one of the Twelve Ancient Provinces.

 All of these texts described Youzhou as essentially equivalent to the State of Yan, one of the seven powers of the Warring States era.